seanohue/lobus/README.md

   };
   let startingClass = 'warrior';

+  // Choices.createScenario takes a scenario ID and
+  // a config with a title and/or description.
+  // It returns a Scenario.
-  // Choices.createScenario takes a scenario ID and a config with a title and/or description.
-Scenarios use a chaining API to add choices. const scenario = Choices
+  // Scenarios use a chaining API to add choices or prerequisites. const scenario = Choices
     .createScenario('toughChoice', {
       title: 'Make a tough decision',